kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 ```bash
 npm install sharp-ico
 ```

+Astro uses [`sharp`](https://github.com/lovell/sharp) under the hood so it should be installed already but if you get errors, you might have to add it to your dependencies too.

 Then use `sharp` and `sharp-ico` directly in `src/pages/favicon.ico.ts` to resize and generate the final `favicon.ico` from the source image: